 - Diagnosis hysteroscopy with the introduction of a camera inside the uterus will show the septa separating the two cavities

 - Hysterosalpingogram (HSG) can visualize the divided uterus.
 However, the accuracy is 55% since the septate and bicornuate anomalies may appear similar.
 The angle of more than 105° indicates a bicornuate uterus, and less than 75° is a septate uterus.
 It is and old way to visualize the malformation.

 - Magnetic resonance imaging (MRI) also helps visualize the uterus’s anatomy and the depth of fungal cleft and intercornual distances.
 The abnormality is indicated by the fundal cleft of more than 1cm and intercornual distance of more than 4cm.

 How Is The Bicornuate Uterus Treated?

 Surgical correction is recommended for women with bicornuate uterus and fertility problems.
 History of recurrent pregnancy loss and reproductive issues without any cause of infertility indicates a surgical correction of the bicornuate uterus.

 Cervical cerclage increases the fetal survival rate if the woman has coexisting cervical incompetence (cervical insufficiency).
 This procedure involves various sutures on the cervix to prevent pregnancy loss due to cervical insufficiency.
 In addition, doctors may suggest prophylactic cervical cerclage for some women since the association between cervical incompetence and the bicornuate uterus is high.
-Vaginal septums are also surgically resected.
+Vaginal and uterine septums are also surgically resected by operative hysteroscopy.